vforvoid/vforvoid.github.io/_posts/2023-03-06-language-soup.md

 title: Programming language soup
 date: 2023-03-05 17:00:00
 description: List of the programming languages that I used so far
-tags: languages code
+tags: languages programming
-categories: languages code
+categories: languages programming
 ---

 It may not sound like the best idea to learn and use several programming languages at the same time, especially from a career standpoint.